chinamike65/hugo-tuolesi/content/book3/book3en.md

 Guru Yoga, a tantric practice, does not need to go through ascetic practices, and it can also accumulate great blessings and eliminate many karmic obstacles.

-(3) With what kind of heart to serve the guru
+##### (3) The attitude of serving the guru

 When serving the guru, it will be more complete if you follow the "Nine Attitudes of Devotion to the Guru" as stated in the Huayan Sutra.

 The Nine Attitudes are:

-The mind of a filial son is to regard the master as a parent, and as a disciple is a filial son, serving the master with the mentality of a filial son.

-1. That of a filial child.
+1. Like a filial child.

 Like a filial child, one thoroughly carries out the instructions of the Guru without the slightest deviation.

-2. That of a Vajra.
+2. Like a Vajra.

 Like a Vajra that cannot be split apart, even when facing division created by devils or bad associates, one will never split away from the Guru.

-3. That of the Earth.
+3. Like the Earth.

 Like the Earth carrying everything in the world, one shoulders all assignments ordered by the Guru.

-4. That of the Iron Circle of Mountains.
+4. Like an Iron Circle of Mountains.

 Like everlasting mountains, while abiding under the patronage of the Guru one endures hardships and sufferings without ever swaying in one’s determination.

-5. That of a servant.
+5. Like a servant.

 Like an obedient servant, even when one is obliged to carry out very difficult assignments one holds no grudges in one’s heart.

-6. That of a sweeper.
+6. Like a sweeper.

 Like a humble sweeper, one renounces self-pride and regards oneself as inferior to the Guru.

-7. That of a rope.
+7. Like a rope.

 Like a continuous rope, one rejoices in carrying on the Dharma activities of the Guru, regardless of its degree of difficulty and heaviness of load.

-8. That of a domestic dog.
+8. Like a domestic dog.

 Like a loyal dog, even when the Guru ridicules, irritates or ignores one, one never responds with anger.

-9. That of a boat.
+9. Like a boat.

 Like a ferry one goes back and forth on the Guru’s assignments without any discontent.

 The "filial son" here is translated as "Shunzi" in Tibetan, and the word "shun" is highlighted, which means to obey the master's will.

 66

-Because people nowadays have strong ego-clinging, they are used to everything being self-centered, and believe they can do whatever they want.
+Because people nowadays have strong ego-clinging, they are used to everything being centered on themsleves, and believe they can do whatever they want.

-To rely on the guru, one must throw away the ego and serve the guru like a filial son serves his parents.
+To follow the guru, one must throw away the ego and serve the guru like a filial son serves his parents.

 When a dutiful son in ancient times wanted to do something, he would not do it according to his own ideas, but to observe his parents.
-If the parents were happy, they would do it, and if they were not happy, they would not do it.
+If the parents were happy, he would do it, and if they were not happy, he would not do it.

 The same is true when doing things for the guru.
 You must first observe the guru's face before making a decision.

 Sometimes, it is not easy for the guru to speak directly about what the disciple is going to do, or it is inconvenient to say it at the time.
 At this time, if he sees that the guru is very happy, he approves; Whatever you say, don't stick to your own ideas.

-It is also stated in the Sutra of Samadhi Now Realized by the Buddha:
+It is also stated in the King of Samdhi Sutra:

-He renounces self-righteousness in all things, and turns with the pleasure of a good teacher.
+Students who rely properly on the teacher should always give up their self-assertiveness and instead act in accordance with the will of the teacher.

-On this point, Master Tsongkhapa especially reminded:
+On this point, Master Tsongkhapa especially reminded us:

-to act according to the will of the master does not mean that it must be done in front of any master, but must be in front of a master with virtue.
+To act according to the will of the master does not mean that it must be done in front of any master, but must be in front of a master with virtue.

 If the other party is not a real virtuous teacher, he cannot be led by the nose.